 For hundreds of years, cured ham legs were a specialty reserved only for royalty and clergy.
 It wasn’t until the 13th century that ham made its way to the everyman’s table.
 Today, the average Spaniard eats more than 7 pounds of cured ham per year.

 Under that broad umbrella of jamón there is massive variation in price and quality.
-The most important variable is the breed of the pig.
+The most important variable when discussing Spanish ham is the breed of the pig.

 White Pigs (Cerdos Blancos)